-The Hebrew sections (1:1-2:4a, 8-12) have affinity to Ezekiel, Haggai, Ezra, and Chronicles, rather than the later linguistic characteristics of Ecclesiasticus.
-The Aramaic sections are very similar to the Aramaic used in the fifth century BC Elephantine papyri and in the Aramaic sections in Ezra (4:7 -6:18, 7:12-26).
+The Hebrew sections (1:1-2:4a, 8-12) have affinity to Ezekiel, Haggai, Ezra, and Chronicles, rather than the later linguistic characteristics of the apocryphal book of Ecclesiasticus.
+The Aramaic sections are very similar to the Aramaic used in the fifth century BC in the Elephantine papyri and in the Aramaic sections in Ezra (4:7 -6:18, 7:12-26).
 Recent studies have shown that the Aramaic used in Daniel was the kind which developed in government circles from the seventh century BC and subsequently became widespread in the near east.

 The writer was familiar with the details of different customs of the two different empires